Best Places to Visit near Osaka Castle

 Museum of History Osaka

-From the top floors of the building, you can enjoy great views of the Osaka Castle and Osaka Castle Park.
-The museum also offers workshops where you can learn and experience things related to exhibitions such as dressing in ancient clothes and playing games that were popular in Edo or Meiji era.
+From the top floors of the building, you can enjoy great views of Osaka Castle and Osaka Castle Park.
+The museum also offers workshops where you can learn and experience things related to exhibitions such as dressing in ancient clothes and playing games that were popular in Edo or Meiji periods.

 Osaka Museum of History